Vanja Milinković-Savić: Vojvodina

 On 2 April 2014, Milinković-Savić signed his first professional contract with Vojvodina, penning a three-year deal.

 Manchester United

-On 17 May 2014, it was announced by Manchester United that the club reached an agreement with Vojvodina for the transfer of Milinković-Savić.
+On 17 May 2014, it was announced that Premier League club Manchester United had reached an agreement with Vojvodina for the transfer of Milinković-Savić.
 Both clubs agreed that the player would stay with Vojvodina for another season on loan.
 The deal was completed on 5 August, for a transfer fee of €1.75 million.

 Loan to Vojvodina

 Milinković-Savić made his competitive debut for Vojvodina on 10 August, keeping a clean sheet in a 3–0 home league victory over OFK Beograd.
 He played the full 90 minutes in all 15 league games in the first part of the 2014–15 season.
 After the winter break, Milinković-Savić lost his place as first-choice goalkeeper to experienced Srđan Žakula, making only two more league appearances.

 Lechia Gdańsk

-After failing to earn a work permit to play in England, Milinković-Savić was released by United in November 2015 and he signed a four-and-a-half-year contract with Polish club Lechia Gdańsk on 26 November; the contract commenced on 1 January 2016.
+After failing to obtain a work permit to play in England, Milinković-Savić was released by United in November 2015 and he signed a four-and-a-half-year contract with Ekstraklasa club Lechia Gdańsk on 26 November; the contract commenced on 1 January 2016.